zyxrhythm/zyxw/README.txt

 Customizations:

-Edit the /zyx/site.vars to change browser tab titles, messages and other 'texts' on the webpages.
+Edit the /zyx/site.vars to change 'browser tab titles', 'messages' and other 'texts' on the pages.

 Feel free to replace site icon (icon.png) and simple footer banner image (image.png).

-The css used on the pages are on the /css directory - feel free to theme the pages as you see fit.
+The css used on the pages are on the /css/ directory - feel free to theme the pages as you see fit.

 ---------------------

 #PLEASE NOTE:
 Scripts inside the 'cgi-bin' folder are  bash scripts.
-Bash, though usable, is not intended for web development.
+Bash, though usable, is not intended for web development, so this site is a bit deviant from the norm.
-Please be careful on editing the contents of the 'cgi-bin' folder.
+So, please be careful on editing the contents of the 'cgi-bin' folder.

 -The scripts supports both whois and jwhois.
 -The scripts are tried tested on a Ubuntu 16.04.6 LTS (a Debian based distro).